-PEOPLE, PEACE, AND PROGRESS Remarks by Senator Hubert H. Humphrey at Swarthmore College Swarthmore, Pennslyvania April 17, 1958 is giving me a great sense of satisfaction to be able to enjoy, however briefly, the relaxed and intimate atmosphere of Swarthmore.
-Whenever I am in an environment like this, I remember Daniel Webster said of his alma mater in the famous Amerst College case: "It is a small college, but there are those who love her ."
-I know what he meant.
-Indeed, I am nostalgic tonight.
-I once taught political science at a small liberal arts college myself...
-Mecalula dalleg.
-The very idea of a small college is today more important than ever before.
-After all, "bigness" has become almost a universal trait of our society - business is big, agriculture is big, labor unions are big, and our education is big.
-The phrase we Americans often use - "bigger and better" - undoubtedly represents some instinctive urge of our people to do things on a broader and grander scale than anybody else, and there has in part been much good in this.
-America has been made great by this compulsion to surpass the other guy - to build the tallest skyscraper, to construct the largest dam, to turn out the longest cars from our assembly lines.
+"Bigness" has become almost a universal trait of our society.
+Business is big, agriculture is big, labor unions are big, and government is big.
+The phrase we Americans often use -"bigger and better" undoubtedly represents some instinctive urge of our people to do things on a broader and grander scale than anybody else, and there has been much good in this.
+America has in part been made great by this compulsion to surpass the other fellow - to build the tallest skyscraper, to construct the largest dam, to turn out the longest cars from our assembly lines.